rogerhyam/wfo-md-sync/README.md

 The [WFO PlantList (WfoPlantList)](https://wfoplantlist.org/) is a collaborative project within the WFO to maintain a consensus nomenclature and classification of plants to act as a __taxonomic backbone__ for the WFO and other projects.

-The [WfoPlantList API](https://list.worldfloraonline.org/) provided machine readable access to the WfoPlantList so that it can be used in other projects.
+The [WfoPlantList API](https://list.worldfloraonline.org/) provides machine readable access to the WfoPlantList so that it can be used in other projects.

 This Python script will query the API to create and maintain a set of [Markdown](https://en.wikipedia.org/wiki/Markdown) text files in sync with the current taxonomy and nomenclature.
 This means that researchers can work on a local set of notes that are bound to the global consensus view of plant diversity.

 The initial intent is for the markdown files to be edited using the [Obsidian](https://obsidian.md/) application, possibly with taxonomically focussed plugins, but any editor or IDE could be used.
 The local markdown files could be versioned and backed up to GitHub.
-They could also be published directly to the web or to print via some intermediate applications.
+They could also be published directly to the web or to print via some intermediate application.

+## Caveat

+This is a taxon based system not a substitute for a specimen based taxonomic editor.
+Most monographic work starts with specimens and observations and derives a taxonomy.
+This starts with a taxonomy and populates it with observations.
+It may be useful for monographic, floristic and other tasks but it is not the ideal tool for alpha taxonomy.

 ## Modes of Operation